Representing Your Interests In A Tax Collection Action

-The guidelines for tax collection differ between the IRS and SCDOR; however, there are several similarities.
+The guidelines for tax collection differ between the IRS and SCDOR, but they do have several similarities.
 Both agencies’ processes require the taxpayer to provide certain financial information to the collecting agency.
 You may need to provide this information on Form 433.
 There are many variations of this form, but they all include an income statement and balance sheet for either an individual or a business.

 In order to place a lien on a taxpayer’s assets and levy those assets, the IRS and SCDOR must follow certain procedures and give certain notices to the taxpayer.
+If you have received one of these notices and have questions, please give me a call to help you navigate the collection process.

-We Can Help You Reach A Fair Agreement
+I Can Help You Reach A Fair Agreement

-If you have received one of these notices and have questions, please give us a call to help you navigate the collection process to ensure you and the IRS or SCDOR reach a fair agreement as to the collection of taxes due.
+My firm, The Nelson Law Firm, will work to ensure you and the IRS or SCDOR reach a fair agreement for the collection of taxes due.